Who is Eligible?

 All families are encouraged to apply.
 Families of students in K2 (age 5) through Grade 8 are eligible for financial aid.
 There is limited need-based funding available for pre-K and K1 students.
 There is a $35 processing fee for the financial aid application.
 The financial aid process is confidential and aid is allocated based on financial need determined by the calculations on the FACTS Grant & Aid application, an objective and independent third party.

 We allocate aid based on calculated need: income minus expenses, as well as other information the family may provide in support of the aid application.
 We also take into consideration the school’s policies and the resources available for both re-enrolling and new students.
 Financial aid will not be awarded to families unless all accounts are in good standing.
 In order to maintain need-based financial aid, families must make tuition payments on time and reapply for financial aid within the FACTS Grant & Aid system each year.

 Financial Aid Workshops

 The Business Office will be hosting Financial Aid Workshops by appointment.
-During this 45-minute workshop, applicants are able to fill out the FACTS Grant & Aid application and ask any questions they may have.
+During this 45-minute workshop, applicants are able to fill out the FACTS Grant & Aid application for tuition and other programs and ask any questions they may have.
 Applicants should make an appointment for the workshop to allow us to best serve and guide the family in completing the process.
 This worksheet may assist you in gathering all of the information needed to complete the online FACTS Grant & Aid application: English sample application or formulario de muestra para ayuda financiera en español.
-To request an individual appointment, please email email@example.com.
-Note: please bring your 2017 W2 and your completed 2017 federal tax return to the appointment, as well as proof of non-taxable income and Social Security numbers for applicants and all students for whom you are applying for financial aid.
+To request an individual appointment, please email firstname.lastname@example.org.
+Note: please bring your 2019 W2 and your completed 2019 federal tax return to the appointment, as well as proof of non-taxable income and Social Security numbers for applicants and all students for whom you are applying for financial aid.